Canon 1.4 50mm Canon 50/1.4

 What are the alternatives ?

 The Canon 50/1.8 II and the Canon 50/1.2 L, and the Sigma 50/1.4 and there is a new Sigma “Art” version now.
 The Sigma is reported to be better even the older version, but much bigger and heavier.
-The new “Art” version is just a recent lens.
+The new “Art” version is just a recent lens, but this is even better, but much more expensive as well.

 Compare to the 50/1.8 II.
-Better build quality, and especially the much improved autofocus system makes a huge difference, considered the thin depth of field in bigger apertures.
+The 50mm f/1.4 has much better build quality, and especially the much improved autofocus system makes a huge difference, considered the thin depth of field in bigger apertures.
+But even for the f/1.4 version don’t think in superlatives.
+It is just a nice lens regarding build quality, but nothing extra, perhaps as you would expect.

 I would say the focal length is not ideal on an Aps-C sensor sized camera like the 7d, 60d or 650d, it would be more useful to be longer or wider.
 Longer for portraits, wider for ‘general’ usage.